Ming-DeMers/CSA-Website/design-plan/design-journey.md

 > Explain why the website you will create for your client isn't too small and isn't too big.
 > Explain why you think it's the right size for this project.

+We intend to build a redesign of the current CSA website.
+Each member will be responsible for creating one page, as well as an extra duty that spans the entire website, such as format consistency.
+We hope this a is a manageable workload for all members that will result in a quality website.

 ## Plan/Schedule (Milestone 1)